tdi/pyPEPA/README.rst

 7. Add model manipulation language for reducers
 8. Add stochastic probes
 9. Add distributed version of BU algorithm
+10. Add importing of models and components from external files (and namespaces)

 Non functional
 ~~~~~~~~~~~~~~